tsauvajon/nft-car-ownership/README.md

 # TODO

 - Shared configuration (ports, web3 API address...)
-- Single setup command for all the parts of the project
+- Single setup command to start all the pieces of the project
 - Allow selling/buying tokens, not just transferring
-- Video demo